School of Public Policy

 Dean: Robert Orr

 The school currently offers a Bachelor of Arts in Public Policy, as well as minors in Nonprofit Leadership and Social Innovation, Sustainability Studies and Public Leadership.
 Courses may be found under PLCY.
 These courses are suggested for students wishing to develop knowledge and experience in public policy and leadership.
-The school, in collaboration with the College of Behavioral and Social Sciences, also offers a 5-year bachelor's/master of public policy program for selected students.
+The school also offers a 5-year bachelor's/master of public policy program for selected students.
 For additional information on the wide range of undergraduate opportunities see https://www.publicpolicy.umd.edu/undergraduate

 ADMISSION TO THE MAJOR